xiaolong-y/xiaolong-y.github.io/README.md

 ## <span style="color:DarkBlue">Research</span>

 I love doing research in the intersections of causal statistical machine learning and political methodology.
-My substantive interests span from political behaviour in comparative politics to security in international relations.
+My substantive interests span from political behaviour in comparative politics to conflicts and security in international relations.

 I currently work on the [`evalITR`](https://github.com/MichaelLLi/evalITR) R package to expand its support for causal machine learning methods for estimation and evaluation of heterogeneous treatment effects.